 RIPPLE FOUNDATION NEWS & MEDIA

 Stay up-to-date with the latest developments, stories, and updates from Ripple Foundation, a 100% volunteer-run charity that fosters creative literacy among children and youth across Canada.
-For media inquiries, please get in touch with us at [email protected].
+For media inquiries, please get in touch with PR Specialist, Victoria Ott.

 PRESS RELEASE